 Lead Financial and Database Specialistasimpson@familieslearning.org 502-584-1133 x158

-Having joined NCFL in 2000, April Simpson has proven to be a tremendous asset to our team.
-Her eye for detail and institutional knowledge serve, not only the Finance department, but also the organization as a whole.
-April works closely with the Controller and Accounts Payable Specialist to ensure NCFL’s finances streamlined and well maintained.
+Since joining NCFL in 2000, April Simpson has proven to be a tremendous asset to our team.
+Her eye for detail and institutional knowledge serve not only the Finance department, but also the organization as a whole.
+April works closely with the Controller and Accounts Payable Specialist to ensure that NCFL’s finances are streamlined and well-maintained.
 She is also instrumental in many aspects of the Families Learning Conference, from registration to presenter coordination.
-Before her time with NCFL, she served as the accounting manager at JCD Creamery, LLC.
+Before her time with NCFL, April served as the accounting manager at JCD Creamery, LLC.
 Outside of work, April enjoys traveling and spending time with her family and friends.

 Communications and Conference Managersulliman@familieslearning.org 502-584-1133 x206

 Since 2012, Sara Ulliman has fulfilled a variety of roles at NCFL in communications, development, and special projects including Wonderopolis and Camp Wonderopolis content development.
 Sara currently leads the planning of NCFL’s annual Families Learning Conference and plans, writes, and monitors NCFL’s communications.
 Prior to joining NCFL, Sara was the communications specialist for the Leadership Louisville Center and art director for ProMoter Marketing Communications, both located in Louisville, Kentucky.
 She has a Bachelor of Fine Arts in Communication Art & Design from the University of Louisville.
 In 2014, she was named one of 70 Rising Stars in Social Media by Schaefer Marketing Solutions for her work managing social media for Wonderopolis.
 In her free time, Sara enjoys spending time with family and friends, wine tasting and sampling micro-breweries, reading, gardening, and spending time outdoors.